 Hardwood floors are a classic design choice with several practical benefits, but despite the aesthetic appeal, wood flooring is incredibly vulnerable to water damage.
 Leaky roofs, busted pipes, overflowed toilets, and other sources of sudden floods can turn gorgeous wood planking into a warped, mold-prone mess in just days.
-And if you think a few towels and a fan are capable of handling a flooded floor, think again—dry-looking wood can still buckle later.
+Drying hardwood floors properly is more important than you think, and there’s more to repairing water damaged floors than laying out a few towels and a fan…dry-looking wood can still buckle later.

-It’s important to thoroughly dry your hardwood floor as soon as possible.
+It’s important to thoroughly dry your hardwood floor as soon as possible following a water emergency.
 Even waxed and sealed floors can absorb water into the grain of the wood if the flooding is excessive enough.
-And once the cupping process gets underway, which is when the sides of the floorboards swell and rise higher than the center, there’s only one thing left to do: rip out the damaged floor and replace it.
+Once the cupping process is underway, which is when the sides of the floorboards swell and rise higher than the center, there’s only one thing left to do: rip out the flood-damaged floor and replace it.

-To ensure a proper job of drying your hardwood floors and minimizing the damage, the very best thing you can do is to call a certified expert.
-Because even when you think you’ve done a good job of it, being wrong about that could end up costing you a lot more than you tried to save by doing it yourself.
+To ensure a proper job of drying your hardwood floors and minimizing the damage, the best thing you can do is call a certified expert.
+Even when you think you’ve done a good job of it, being wrong could end up costing you a lot more than you tried to save by doing it yourself.
 Additionally, every minute it takes you to figure out the process and secure the necessary equipment to do the job on your own increases the risk of irreparable damage to your floors.

 Step 1: Clear the premises

-The only way to effectively tackle the mess of a wet wood floor is clear it completely of furniture and rugs.
-If those are wet too, set them outside in the sun to dry.
+The only way to effectively tackle a wet wood floor is clear it completely of furniture and rugs.
+If they are wet too, set them outside in the sun to dry.
 But, of course, if the flooding is caused by continuing rain, set the items in a dry area with durable flooring, such as a garage.

 Step 2: Vacuum the excess